mrnugget/fzz/README.md

 * Maybe selection of a line with Ctrl-J and Ctrl-K and the only print the selected line.

+## Contributing

+Go ahead and open a issue or send a pull request.
+Fork it, branch it, send it.

+## Contributors

+Thanks to [ebfe](http://github.com/ebfe) for fixing a ton of bugs, adding features and offering suggestions!

 ## License

 MIT, see [LICENSE](LICENSE)